roys/cewler/README.md

 ## Commands and options
 ### Quick examples
 #### Output to file
-Will output to file unless a file is specified.
+Will output to screen unless a file is specified.
 `cewler --output wordlist.txt https://example.com`

 #### Control speed and depth
 The rate is specified in requests per second.
-Please play nicely and don't don't break any rules.
+Please play nicely and don't break any rules.
 `cewler --output wordlist.txt --rate 5 --depth 2 https://example.com`

 #### Change User-Agent header